avgalbo/COP4520-Project/programmingAssignment1/README.md

   O(nlog(log(n)))
 ```

 Almost the same runtime except one is division and one is multiplication.

-This is because multiplication breaks down into multiple additions and division breaks down into multiple subtractions.
+Mathematically speaking division is more expensive than multiplication because multiplication breaks down into multiple additions and division breaks down into multiple subtractions.
 The difference is that additions in multiplication can be done in parallel whereas division, you cannot do the next subtraction until you finish the previous one and do a comparison.
-Therefore, division is more expensive than multiplication.

-Thus, taking the average of 10 runs on both algorithms proves this concept perfectly.
+Thus, taking the average of 10 runs on both algorithms proves this concept.

 The Sieve of Atkin algorithm runs for``` 1.952113s ```on an average of 10 runs.